poezio/poezio/doc/source/keys.rst

-That key binding will only work in the tabs defining the command (here, the MUC tab), and will show an error message in the others.
+That key binding will only work in the tabs defining the command (here, the chatroom tab), and will show an error message in the others.

 Examples
 ~~~~~~~~